Things to do this summer

 Outdoor events

 The outdoor amphitheatre at Everglades House & Gardens will come to life in January with the Leura Shakespeare Festival.
-There will be special outdoor performances of A Midsummer Night’s Dream, staged by Sport for Jove Theatre Company within the spectacular garden setting.
+There will be special outdoor performances of Much Ado About Nothing, staged by Sport for Jove Theatre Company within the spectacular garden setting.
 Bring some wine, pack a picnic, and get outdoors to immerse yourself in one of the world’s most joyous and entertaining stories.
-From 7 to 22 January 2023.
+From 4 to 19 January 2025.
 Buy tickets.

 Off the beaten track